Shad0w666/osu-shadow-launcher/README.md

 - **Auto-Downloader & Configurator:** Don't have Tosu installed?
 The script fetches the latest Windows release directly from GitHub, extracts it, and applies optimal configuration automatically.
 - **Native C# Wrapper:** Compiles a clean `.exe` launcher on your machine using the built-in Windows C# compiler.
 No heavy dependencies, no external bloatware.
 - **Dynamic Icon Support:** Drop your favorite `.ico` files into the resources folder, and the setup will let you choose your launcher icon dynamically.
-- **Bilingual:** Native support for both English and Czech languages.
+- Native support for both English and Czech languages.

 ---